Brady-Simon/iced_anim/README.md

 that use this widget and also take a generic element might be difficult.
 This particular problem might be better solved by a new widget in a future version that keeps the animated value in the app state rather than within the widget.

+Nested animations also don't work completely as expected yet if both properties are actively being animated.
+One animation at a time will function correctly, but trying to adjust both at the same time leads to the inner property skipping to the final value.
+This is demonstrated in the `nested_animations` example.
+That being said, you can always pass a tuple to an animation builder if both properties are being used in the same view.